-- Gerard Flanagan has written a script to convert pure HTML to reST; it can be found at BitBucket. - For converting the old Python docs to Sphinx, a converter was written which can be found at the Python SVN repository.
-It contains generic code to convert Python-doc-style LaTeX markup to Sphinx reST. - Marcin Wojdyr has written a script to convert Docbook to reST with Sphinx markup; it is at Google Code. - Christophe de Vienne wrote a tool to convert from Open/LibreOffice documents to Sphinx: odt2sphinx. - To convert different markups, Pandoc is a very helpful tool.
+- Gerard Flanagan has written a script to convert pure HTML to reST; it can be found at the Python Package Index4. - For converting the old Python docs to Sphinx, a converter was written which can be found at the Python SVN repository5.
+It contains generic code to convert Python-doc-style LaTeX markup to Sphinx reST. - Marcin Wojdyr has written a script to convert Docbook to reST with Sphinx markup; it is at Google Code6. - Christophe de Vienne wrote a tool to convert from Open/LibreOffice documents to Sphinx: odt2sphinx7. - To convert different markups, Pandoc8 is a very helpful tool.